timvisee/barbapappa/docs/transactionsSpec.md

 Because the money sum of a transaction must be zero, the money has to flow from somewhere.
 For this specific case, the second mutation might be a magic mutation.
-This because it doesn't fit the other mutation types, and because from the systems perspective the money would appear to be _created from thin air_.
+This because it doesn't fit the other mutation types, and because from the systems perspective the money would appear to be _spawned from thin air_.

 ## Payment
+A payment defines a single transaction that is made through a third party payment service.
+This could be through PayPal, through iDeal, it could be a manual bank transfer or whatever is available for the relevant bank.

+This payment is attached to a payment mutation for a transaction.

+The _payment model_ has a state value:
+- Pending
+- Processing
+- Success
+- Failure

+Additional data might be attached for some payment methods when relevant.
+Think of PayPal specific transaction IDs or an IBAN a user might be sending money from.

+When the state of the transaction is changed by the payment service, the state of this payment should be changed accordingly.
+The state of any related payment mutations should be updated along with it.